-Access throughout the property was restricted due to floor coverings, furnishings and belongings.
+Access throughout the property was restricted due to floor coverings, most furnishings and belongings have been removed.
 Stored items (particularly in cupboards) have not been moved.
 No access was gained to any sub floor areas.
-Only heavily restricted access could be made to roof space areas.
+Roof space inspection was heavily limited to head and shoulders due to trap hatch arrangement.